Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: Performance Evaluation

 Since DL-based CSI feedback works have already achieved satisfactory performance for the indoor scenario \cite{dl_multires, guo2019convolutional,tang2021dilated, ref:SRNet}, we focus on the outdoor scenario where practical CSI measurement is even harder and CSI recovery is less accurate.
 For data augmentation, samples from the limited measurements will be randomly selected from the training set in Cost2100 Outdoor.
 We set shift ranges in the angular domain and delay domain to $-15$ to $15$ and $-3$ to $3$, respectively.
 We set the training dataset size after augmentation to the same overall training set size by repetition or phase randomization if the initial augmentation is not large enough (depending on the corresponding augmentation method).

-Fig. \ref{fig:figure_aug} compares the performance of SPTM2-ISTANet+ using different augmentation strategies including the costly blackbox ``ChannelGAN'' \cite{ref:GAN_xiao}, no augmentation (``No Aug'') which uses repetition to enlarge dataset size, shift in angular-delay domain (``ADS'') where repetition is used to enlarge dataset size only if necessary, random phase shift (``PRS''), and ADS together with PRS (ADS+PRS).
+Fig. \ref{fig:figure_aug} compares the performance of SPTM2-ISTANet+ using different augmentation strategies including the costly blackbox ``ChannelGAN'' \cite{ref:GAN_xiao}, no augmentation (``No Aug'') which uses repetition to enlarge dataset size, flipping, rotation, shift in angular-delay domain (``ADS'') where repetition is used to enlarge dataset size only if necessary, single-value random phase shift (``PRS-guo22'') \cite{guo2022} which makes all elements in the CSI matrix share the same phase shift, random phase shift (``PRS''), and ADS together with PRS (ADS+PRS).
 We set the CR= ${1}/{4}$.
 We limit the number of CSI measurements before augmentation to $100$, $200$, $500$, and $1000$, respectively.
-As shown in Fig.~\ref{fig:figure_aug}, our proposed ADS and ADS+PRS significantly outperform ChannelGAN in each case.
+As shown in Fig.~\ref{fig:figure_aug}, our proposed ADS and ADS+PRS significantly outperform ChannelGAN and other augmentation methods in each case.
 In fact, PRS alone already outperforms ChannelGAN.
+Besides, our proposed PRS can bring about $5$ dB gain compared with PRS-guo22 by considering the variation of phase shift in different paths.
 Notably, ADS+PRS can achieve NMSE of $-15.8$ dB using only $100$ CSI measurement samples whereas ChannelGAN reaches $-5.3$ dB.
 Furthermore, both ADS and PRS improve CSI recovery accuracy.
 Overall, the proposed low-cost training enhancement by using ADS always achieves higher gains than PRS owing to the better utilization of geographical correlation based on domain knowledge.